googleg/hund-ips-edgeos/README.md

 ### Instruction:

 1. Configure a Redis server.
 No need for something super fancy.
-I am using a Docker instance running on a Raspberry Pi.
+I am using a Docker instance (https://hub.docker.com/r/redis/redis-stack which comes with a nice admin interface) running on a Raspberry Pi.
 2. Configure Suricata to add an additional eve-log logger instance of type Redis pointing to your Redis server.
 Use the key name "suricata" and the list mode.
 3. On the EdgeRouter, create a firewall address group named "IP_BLACKLIST"
 4. Configure your router to deny all incoming traffic from IPs in the IP_BLACkLIST for both WAN_IN and WAN_LOCAL